PRIVACY POLICY

 • Request correction (GDPR Article 16).
 This means that you may ask us to correct or complete inaccurate or incomplete data that we hold about you.

 • Request erasure (GDPR Article 17).
 This means that you may ask us to delete or remove personal data that we hold about you.
-If we are unable to comply with such a request, we will notify you of the specific legal reasons for our decision.
+If we are unable to comply with such request, we will notify you of the specific legal reasons for our decision.

 • Object to processing (GDPR Article 18).
 This means that you may object to the processing of your personal data where it is used for direct marketing purposes, or where we are relying on a legitimate interest and you feel that such interest is overridden by your rights and freedoms.